April 13, 2021

 Scranton Arrest Dos and Don’ts

 No one anticipates being arrested, and such an occurrence can leave you distraught and panic-stricken.
 This is understandable.
-But if you can keep some of these basic dos and don’ts in mind, you will have a much stronger chance of putting this all behind you sooner rather than later.
+But if you can keep some of these basic dos and don’ts in mind, you will have a much stronger chance of putting this all behind you rather than being put behind bars.

 - DON’T TALK TO POLICE.
 It is your right to remain silent, and you would be wise to take advantage of it.
 It is stunning how many people think they’ll be able to talk themselves out of this mess or convince officers of their innocence.
 You need to remember two basic things: